-Bravemansgame heads King George contenders
+Bravemansgame heads nine King George contenders

 Bryony Frost is set to return from a broken collarbone to reunite with Frodon.

-Ahoy Senor could have his second run at Kempton for Lucinda Russell, having chased home Bravemansgame in the Kauto Star Novices' Chase 12 months ago.
+Ahoy Senor will be having his second run at Kempton for Lucinda Russell, having chased home Bravemansgame in the Kauto Star Novices' Chase 12 months ago.

+Nicholls said: "Bravemansgame probably deserves to be favourite as he has won this year and he has won the Kauto Star around the track and he seems to be progressing.

+"But at the end of the day they don't know what price they are."

-Envoi Allen is the sole Irish challenger for Henry de Bromhead after his winning return at Down Royal.
+Envoi Allen, the mount of Rachael Blackmore, is the sole Irish challenger for Henry de Bromhead after his winning return at Down Royal.

-Eldorado Allen, Millers Bank and L'Homme Presse stablemate Royale Pagaille are other possible runners.
+Eldorado Allen, Millers Bank and L'Homme Presse's stablemate Royale Pagaille are other runners.

 The King George is one of four Grade One races on the card, with Champion Hurdle favourite Constitution Hill set to meet his Nicky Henderson stablemate Epatante in the Christmas Hurdle.

-Paisley Park, Champ and Goshen are among entries for the Long Walk Hurdle.
+Paisley Park, Champ, Goshen, Not So Sleepy and Miranda will line up for the Long Walk Hurdle.

 - When Louis Theroux met Bear Grylls: Did he find the real man beneath the tough-guy exterior?